Inspiring Compassion. Ending Cruelty

 Jake MortonDirector of Operations

-Jake Morton is our director of operations, managing the organization’s day-to-day operations, finance, human resources, and collaborating with MFA’s communications department to create fun advocacy materials, including videos and merchandise.
+Jake Morton is our director of operations, managing the organization’s day-to-day operations, finances, and human resources.
+He also collaborates with MFA’s communications department to create fun advocacy materials, including videos and merchandise.
 A longtime MFA supporter and once volunteer, Jake first became involved in animal protection as a teenager after meeting MFA’s president, Nathan Runkle, during an outreach event in his hometown.